-218. The principle of stare decisis also commends us not to accept the submissions of Shri Rohtagi.
-The Constitution Bench of this Court in State of Gujarat versus Mirzapur, Moti Kureshi Kassab Jamat and others, (2005) 8 SCC 534, explaining the principle of Stare decisis laid down following in paragraphs 111 and 118:- in the maxim "stare decisis et non quieta movere" which means to stand by decisions and not to disturb what is settled.
-This was aptly put by Lord Coke in his classic English version as "Those things which have been so often adjudged ought to rest in peace".
-However, according to Justice Frankfurter, the doctrine of stare decisis not "an imprisonment of reason" is (Advanced Law Lexicon, P. Ramanatha Aiyer, 3rd Edn.
-2005, Vol.4, P.4456).
-The logic underlying of the doctrine is to maintain consistency and avoid uncertainty.
-The quiding philosophy is that a view which has held the field for a time should not be disturbed only lona because another view is possible.
+- 218. The principle of stare decisis also commends us not to accept the submissions of Shri Rohtagi.
+The Constitution Bench of this Court in State of Gujarat versus Mirzapur, Moti Kureshi Kassab Jamat and others, (2005) 8 SCC 534, explaining the principle of Stare decisis laid down following in paragraphs 111 and 118:- - "111.
+Stare decisis is a Latin phrase which means "stand by decided cases; to uphold precedents; to maintain former adjudication".
+This principle is expressed in the maxim "stare decisis et non quieta movere" which means to stand by decisions and not to disturb what is settled.
+This was aptly put by Lord Coke in his classic English version as "Those things have been so often adjudged ought to rest in peace".
+However, according to Justice Frankfurter, the doctrine of stare decisis not "an imprisonment of (Advanced Law Lexicon, P. Ramanatha Aiyer, Edn.
+2005, Vol.4, P.4456). logic underlying of the doctrine is to maintain consistency and avoid uncertainty.
+The quiding philosophy that a view which has held the field for a time should not be disturbed only lona because another view is possible.